LLC vs. S-Corp: Which One is Right for You?

 Better than a sole proprietor

 An LLC provides significant advantages over a sole proprietorship or a partnership and they offer more flexibility in taxation and “looser” rules in terms of the legal/corporate formalities you need to follow.

 An LLC provides protection for all members of the company, from officers to members, to employees; unlike an LLP, which only protects the partners.

 Being an S corporation comes with many benefits.

 First off, all employees, officers, shareholders, and directors are fully protected from any liability.
 In case anything happens—whether that means mounting debt or a lawsuit against the company—all shareholders are protected (see exceptions).

-No double-taxation—this is another major advantage, compared to C corporations—taxes are pass-through, meaning that owners report profit and loss on their personal returns, which could save your company a great deal of money over the long-term.
+This is another major advantage, particularly compared to C corporations.
+Taxes are pass-through, meaning that owners report profit and loss on their personal returns, which could save your company a great deal of money over the long-term.

 Additionally, taxes are paid only once a year, instead of quarterly.

 All good things.